lambdaclass/cairo-vm/README.md

 - `--air_private_input <AIR_PRIVATE_INPUT>`: Receives the name of a file and outputs the AIR private inputs into it.
 Can only be used if proof_mode, trace_file & memory_file are also enabled.

 - `--cairo_pie_output <CAIRO_PIE_OUTPUT>`: Receives the name of a file and outputs the Cairo PIE into it.
-Can only be used if proof_mode, is not enabled.
+Can only be used if proof_mode is not enabled.

 - `--allow_missing_builtins`: Disables the check that all builtins used by the program need to be included in the selected layout.
 Enabled by default when in proof_mode.